Sebane1/RoleplayingVoiceDalamud/README.md

-Roleplaying Voice aims to be the go to plugin for most things related to player sound and expression!
+Artemis Roleplaying Kit aims to be the go to plugin for most things related to sound, and roleplaying quality of life!

 Features:
 - AI voicelines for anything you type via Elevenlabs (after providing your own API key).